The logo for the janssen law office in north kansas city

 The statutes also limits the total number of lifetime expungements a person can have under RSMo.
 610.140 to one felony or two misdemeanors.
 However, you may be able to expunge multiple charges in the same expungement petition without counting as more than one expungement.

-This page is a work in progress and presents an incomplete discussion of Missouri law regarding expungement of past offenses.
-We’re in the middle a a major site overhaul.
-Please don’t hesitate to use the contact form below to schedule a consultation or call me at 816-287-0172 to discuss your case in detail.
+This page is a work in progress and presents an incomplete discussion of Missouri law.
+Please use the contact form below to schedule a consultation or call us at 816-287-0172.